Dr. Anka Vujanovic, Ph.D.

 The TaSSC is actively recruiting creative and energetic graduate students, undergraduate students, and post-baccalaureate research assistants to join the team.
 For more information, please visit the Join Our Team page.

-Affiliated Graduate Students
+Affiliated Doctoral Students

 Undergraduate Research Assistants

-Zaineb Brown is a Research Assistant in the TaSSC.
-She is pursuing a B.A. in psychology at the University of Houston, with a minor in LGBT Studies.
-Zaineb’s research interests include schizophrenia and other related disorders, family relations, and socio-economic mobility.
-Following the receipt of her Bachelor’s degree, Zaineb plans on to pursue a Ph.D. in clinical psychology.
-CV
+Erin Cortez is an undergraduate research assistant in the TaSSC.
+She is currently pursuing a B.S. in Psychology, with a minor in Human Development and Family Studies.
+Her research interests include PTSD and the effects of interpersonal violence.
+After graduation, Erin plans to pursue a Ph.D. in counseling psychology.

 Lukas Taylor Isley

 Lukas T. Isley is an undergraduate research assistant obtaining a B.S. in Biology.
 Upon graduation, Lukas hopes to attend medical school and pursue a career in the military as a doctor.
 His research interests include PTSD among active service members and veterans.

 Barbara Lomeli is a research assistant at TaSSC who is pursuing a B.A. in psychology and a minor in sociology.
 Her research interests include traumatic life events and the development of substance use.
 After graduating, she hopes to obtain a Master’s degree in Mental Health Counseling and work with Latinx/Hispanic immigrants.